Dorset-Council-UK/GIFramework-Maps-Admin-Guide/docs/db/print-config.md

 ### VersionPrintConfiguration

-The `VersionPrintConfiguration` table defines which print confgiurations are used in which versions.
+The `VersionPrintConfiguration` table defines which print configurations are used in which versions.

 - `VersionId` - The `Id` from the `Version` table
 - `PrintConfigurationId` - The `Id` from the `PrintConfigurations` table